The Best German Shows to Learn German With

 You Need to Understand What You Hear

-If you don’t prepare the audio, you are not going to get much from it and how can you prepare the audio of a movie?
-You’d have to download the subtitles.
-There’s tools like this one – not sure whether that still works, you tell me – or this one which require quite a bit of tech savviness that in my experience is not a given and would easily overwhelm the standard German learner.
-So it’s nothing I can recommend to everyone.
+If you don't prepare the audio, you are not going to get much from it and how can you prepare the audio of a movie?
+You'd have to download the subtitles.
+I can't recommend them to everyone.

 How to Do It Right (If You Insist)